Questions and Answers

 Why is Foot Care Important?

-Your skin is your body’s 1st line of defense.
+Your skin is your body’s 1st line of defence.
 Any nicks or cuts can create an opportunity for bacteria to enter your body producing a risk for infection.
-Trust your feet with a professional who specializes in Foot care!
+Trust your feet with a professional who specializes in Foot Care!

 What are Bunions?